Fiddle Leaf Fig

 Bambino (dwarf variety)

-The Bambino is a compact dwarf variety distinguished by its small, thick, glossy dark-green leaves that maintain a rounded fiddle shape with prominent, light-colored veins.
+A compact dwarf form with smaller thick glossy dark-green leaves that keep a rounded fiddle shape and pale veins.

 Suncoast

-The 'Suncoast' Fiddle Leaf Fig is distinguished by its large, waxy, violin-shaped leaves that feature striking, irregular creamy-yellow variegation along the margins and across its deep green surface.
+Large waxy violin-shaped leaves with irregular creamy-yellow variegation along the margins and across the green surface.